 - You must be at least 17 years of age and not regularly enrolled in high school for a least one year prior to application or your high school class must have already graduated.

 - You must currently be a resident of New York State, and have been for at least one month.

 - You must submit an application to the Admissions Office

-- Bring your score reports to an Admissions counselor for a final admission decision.
+- Then contact an Admissions counselor for a final admission decision.